solo-io/gloo/docs/content/reference/cli/glooctl_cluster.md

 ### SEE ALSO

 * [glooctl](../glooctl)	 - CLI for Gloo
+* [glooctl cluster deregister](../glooctl_cluster_deregister)	 - Deregister a cluster to the Gloo Federation control plane
 * [glooctl cluster list](../glooctl_cluster_list)	 - List clusters registered to the Gloo Federation control plane
 * [glooctl cluster register](../glooctl_cluster_register)	 - Register a cluster to the Gloo Federation control plane
-* [glooctl cluster unregister](../glooctl_cluster_unregister)	 - Unregister a cluster to the Gloo Federation control plane